grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Benjamin:** Running...
 Ok, it is false now.
 Expected "243", got "0".

-**Johnny:** Good, now we are pretty sure that it works OK.
+**Johnny:** Good, now we're pretty sure it works OK.
 Let's uncomment the lines we just commented out and move forward.

 ### Statement 3: Calculator should display only one zero digit if it is the only entered digit even if it is entered multiple times

 **Johnny:** Benjamin, this should be easy for you, so go ahead and try it.
-It is really a variation of previous Statement.
+It is really a variation of the previous Statement.

 **Benjamin:** Let me try... ok, here it is: